Their Cause and Solution

 Third party billing stop indicates that a student's third party sponsor has not yet made a payment, although a student's account might reflect a zero balance.
 Sponsor balances are recorded in special sponsor accounts, which are not visible to students.
 A third party billing stop prevents students from registering for future courses and restricts academic services, such as transcript and diploma release.

-A returned check stop is placed on a student’s account when a check (paper or e-check) is not honored by the payer's bank and is returned to the University.
+A returned check stop is placed on a student's account when a check (paper or e-check) is not honored by the payer's bank and is returned to the University.
 A returned check stop prevents students from registering for future courses and restricts academic services, such as transcript and diploma release.
-Balance due must be paid by certified funds (cash, money order, cashier’s check, or credit card) in order to have the stop removed.
-A returned check free of $25 will be accessed for each returned check the University receives.
+Balance due must be paid by certified funds in order to have the stop removed immediately.
+Payments that are made by other means (personal check or e-check) are required to be posted for 10 days prior to stop removal.
+A returned check fee of $25 will be accessed for each returned check the University receives.

 Other offices at American University can also place stops on student accounts.
 For information on those stops, please contact the appropriate office: